 Gender and publishing: a PhD student’s perspective

 Have you heard our podcast series, ‘15 minutes to develop your research career’?
-The new episode explores the unspoken challenges of research life, tackling important issues that aren’t always talked about openly.
+Episode 6 explores the unspoken challenges of research life, tackling important issues that aren’t always talked about openly.
 Among these are the particular challenges faced by women in research, which can adversely affect their career progression.

-In this latest researcher insight, PhD candidate Verity Postlethwaite shares her views on the relationship between gender and publishing.
+In a researcher insight blog post, PhD candidate Verity Postlethwaite shares her views on the relationship between gender and publishing.

 In a companion piece on Editor Resources, Taylor & Francis journal editor Yana Suchy tells us about the steps she’s taking to promote diversity within the Editorial Board of The Clinical Neuropsychologist.